MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/developer-program-overview.md

 Developers working with a game publisher that is a Managed Partner (such as the ID@Xbox program) have access to the full set of Xbox Live features and dedicated Microsoft representatives to assist in the development, certification, and release process.

-## Feature table

-The below table illustrates the features available to the Xbox Live Creators Program, and [ID@Xbox](https://www.xbox.com/developers/id) programs.
+## Features available to Creators and ID@Xbox Partners

 <table>
 <tr>
 <th>Feature Area</th>
 <th>Feature</th>